rorschachwilpeng/master/README.md

 # Master

-Stuff of my master I want to share publicly: all code, texts of my papers, reports, research-notes & research-diary
+Stuff of my master's I want to share publicly: all code, texts of my papers, reports, research notes & research-diary

-The majar i'm studying is Urban Spatial Science, be held by the The Centre for Advanced Spatial Analysis(CASA), University College London(UCL).
+The major I'm studying is Urban Spatial Science, held by the Centre for Advanced Spatial Analysis(CASA), University College London(UCL).

-Ma main reserch insteres is the GIS ,spatial data analysis and Agent-Based Modeling.
-I divide my files by semester, and I publish the corresponding courses and coursework of each semester course in this file to facilitate personal review(after final deadline submission), and this entire file is also my project resume.
+My main research interest is GIS, spatial data analysis, and Agent-Based Modeling.
+I divide my files by semester, and I publish each semester's course's related courses and coursework in this file to facilitate personal review(after the final deadline submission).
+This entire file is also my project resume.

-However, this degree project management is inspired by @thalerjonathan, who tought the Funcitonal Programming course in my bachelor degree in UNNC.
-I will attach his github link here, feel free to check it out.
-He is a awesome guy(but the funcional programming is really difficult for me...i will not translte this in the Chinese README description^^)
+However, this degree in project management is inspired by @thalerjonathan, who taught the Functional Programming course in my bachelor's degree at UNNC.
+I will attach his GitHub link here.
+Feel free to check it out.
+He is an awesome guy(but the functional programming is really challenging for me...i will not translate this in the Chinese README description^^)

 Here is jonathan's github link: https://github.com/thalerjonathan